 Nope.
 Once the site is built, it’s yours.
 No additional costs or fees will incur unless you have maintenance modifications or edits you wish for us to perform for you.
 Optional website upkeep/maintenance plans are available though.

 Can you rebrand our logo?

+Yes!
 We rebrand quite a few of our client’s logos.
 Since, however, this is a specialty area, we have a small group of branding/identity professionals to do it for us (at a reduced rate) instead of inhouse.

 Will you advise us on what to include in our new site?

-That’s what we do best.
+Yes, that’s what we do best.
 We’ll help you establish the site’s primary target audience: are they donors, members, clients, volunteers, professional peers, event goers, the general public — or are they something else?
 Next we’ll help you determine what the primary purpose of the website will be: is it to raise funds or awareness, to inform, to steer people to events — or for another purpose?
 (We have a detailed design questionnaire to facilitate all that.)
 More on this here.